olpa/camxes-py/README.txt

 that Robin Lee Powell originally assembled to test the first (Java Rats!) camxes implementation.

-These sentences have been converted to UTF-8, indexed by MD5/base64 token. deduplicated and packaged in "sentences.json" in the "test" directory.
+These sentences have been converted to UTF-8, indexed by MD5/base64 token, deduplicated and packaged in "sentences.json" in the "test" directory.
-Each sentence is marked "GOOD" or "BAD" if it was so-commented in the original source file.
-Other sentences are marked "UNKNOWN".
+Each sentence is marked "GOOD" or "BAD" if it was so-commented in the original source file; other sentences are marked "UNKNOWN".

 Running "test.py" will parse all of the test sentences, comparing the results to the output of ilmentufa camxes.js (cached in "camxes_ilmen_js.json") and regenerating "camxes_ilmen_py.json".
+Running "cover.py" will produce a json-formatted list of the nodes produced by parsing the test corpus, ordered by descending frequency and expression name.

 LICENSE
 =======